strimzi/strimzi-kafka-operator/TESTING.md

 * **annotations** — we have our own `@OpenShiftOnly` annotation, which check if current cluster is Openshift or not.
 All other annotations should be stored here.
 * **clients** — clients implementations used in tests.
 * **matchers** — it contains our matcher implementation for checking cluster operator logs.
-For more info see [matcher details](#matcher).
+For more info see [Cluster Operator log check](#cluster-operator-log-check).
-* **utils** — a lot of actions are the same for most of the tests, and we share them through utils class ad static methods.
+* **utils** — a lot of actions are the same for most of the tests, and we share them through utils class add static methods.
 You can find here most of the useful methods.

 And classes: